notwaldorf/notwaldorf.github.com/_posts/2017-06-06-web-components-with-otters.markdown

 which Polymer abstracted out for you.

 ## That’s all there is!
 I hope this helped!
+I'm going to write another post in more detail about _actually_ getting started with Polymer, and what kind of things you can do with it soon!
-Here's some other links to get you going:
+In the meantime, here's some other links to get you going:

 - Google developers [blog post](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) on
 custom elements